 - 1. Before class cut apart the verse segments from poster 54-P1.
 Cut the hands apart from the hearts in each set.
 The hands and hearts will fit together like puzzle pieces. - 2.
-Help students find Jeremiah 31:3 in their own Bibles and read the verse together.
+Help students find Jeremiah 31:3 in their Bibles.
+Read the verse. - 3.
+Display the verse segments one at a time in the pocket chart as you discuss each section of the verse.